City of Mist: Reception City of Mist was praised on Geek & Sundry, saying "The mechanics are simple yet INCREDIBLY robust" and the game featured in Geek & Sundry's December 2017 RPG Buyer's Guide and 2018 Best Role-Playing Games. Joshua Nelson, for Bleeding Cool, wrote that the game "hits me with the classic noir-mystery tropes. [...] City Of Mist is all about a world inhabited by legendary figures – think King Arthur or the biblical Job, or even Little Red Riding Hood – who have been affected by an arcane force of nature of sorts, called The Mist, that makes them live a more mundane life than this. It's rather like The Matrix's namesake meets Once Upon A Time, perhaps. Regardless of its inspiration, City Of Mist deals with a handful of these myths and legends contending with both their roles in their stories and the humdrum of everyday living. I'm game for this".

 Giaco Furino, for TechRaptor, highlighted that "City of Mist takes an incredible idea and gives it player agency in its setting and gameplay.
 I really like the way the real world and the magical world are sort of tethered to each other, and playing the game means paying attention to both.
 You can’t just go swinging Excalibur around all day, you’ve also got to make rent, and figure out what happened to that kidnapped kid, and call your mom for her birthday.
 If you like that sort of tension between the modern world and the mystical, then this game is absolutely going to hit the mark for you".

 Richard Jansen-Parkes, for the UK print magazine Tabletop Gaming, wrote that "style and drama ooze from every page of this beautiful book.
 It takes a little more effort to crack than most story-driven games, but when things click it offers something truly special."
 Tomás Giménez Rioja, for Tribality, highlighted that "some mechanics [...] could need some improvements but are good enough to make the game, if played correctly, a very fun game."

+Alex Meehan for Dicebreaker named City of Mist one of the best tabletop role-playing games to play in 2024.